-Chief of the Division of Alcohol and Drug Abuse, Roger D. Weiss, MD, has long been a leader in the field of substance abuse treatment, research, and education.
+Chief of the Division of Alcohol, Drugs, and Addiction, Roger D. Weiss, MD, has long been a leader in the field of substance addiction treatment, research, and education.
 It was no surprise when he was tapped by the National Institute of Drug Abuse (NIDA) to lead the first large-scale study to address treatment of prescription opioid addiction.

 The results of the six-year study, announced in the December 2011 issue of the Archives of General Psychiatry, sparked nationwide interest among those who treat prescription opioid addiction and triggered McLean to change its services to more effectively treat patients.